AavasShrestha/ReactApp/LOGIN_WORKFLOW.md

 ---

 **In summary:**
-- User fills the form → credentials and company code are validated → API is called with company code as header → response is stored and user is logged in → token is used for all future requests.
+- User fills the form → credentials are validated → API is called without tenant header → response is stored and user is logged in → token is used for all future requests.